poojapattanshetty/cryptocurrency-profit/README.md

-Cryptocurrency Profit App
+# Cryptocurrency Profit App

-Technologies used:
+### Technologies used:

-Frontend:
+### Frontend:

-React
+- React
-Typescript
+- Typescript
-momentjs for time and date
+- momentjs for time and date

-UI:
+### UI:

+- Bootstrap
-Bootstrap and Material UI
+- Material UI

-Testing:
+### Testing:
-Jest
+- Jest
-Enzyme
+- Enzyme

-API:
+### API:
-AWS Lambda
+- AWS Lambda
-AWS API Gateway for hosting the JSON as API Endpoint
+- AWS API Gateway for hosting the JSON as API Endpoint

-TODO:
+### TODO:
-Use library for monetary calculations (Dinerojs) Deploy application
+- Use library for monetary calculations (Dinerojs)
+- Deploy application
-Uplift UI
+- Uplift UI
-Error Handling
+- Error Handling
-Accessibility
+- Accessibility
-Dockerise App
+- Dockerise App

-TO RUN THE PROJECT:
+## TO RUN THE PROJECT:

 1. git clone the cryptocurrency-profit repository
 2. To install dependencies, type `npm install` in your terminal.